 An anxiety attack will cause your anxiety symptoms to dramatically worsen, usually rather quickly.
 An attack can last anywhere from seconds to minutes.

 If you think you may have experienced an anxiety attack, it is crucial to contact your doctor as soon as possible.

 Anxiety Treatment During Pregnancy

-If your anxiety is at such a high point that it is dangerously affecting you and your baby, a doctor may prescribe you medication.
+If your anxiety is at the point where it is seriously affecting your health or the health of your baby, a doctor may prescribe you a medication.